nrennie/f4sg-gams/README.md

-# Generlised Additive Models in R
+# Forecasting with Generalised Additive Models (GAMs) in R

-Materials for the "Generlised Additive Models in R" workshop for Forecasting for Social Good.
+Materials for the "Forecasting with Generalised Additive Models (GAMs) in R" workshop for Forecasting for Social Good.